 Natural disasters occur more often than before, potentially exposing households to financial distress.
 We study the intersection between household financial vulnerabilities and severe weather events.

 Digital technologies have helped maintain economic activity while allowing people to remain physically distant throughout the COVID-19 crisis.
 This note shows that the number of online postings for jobs related to the production of digital technologies in Canada decreased less than the number for other jobs and recovered more quickly after lockdowns were lifted.

 Using a structural model, we study the economic consequences of the COVID-19 shock.
 The uneven consequences, such as higher unemployment among young households, amplify the negative implications for the macroeconomy, household vulnerabilities and consumption inequality.
 Government support programs have stimulated the economy and lowered inequality and medium-term vulnerabilities.

 After a period with the interest rate at the effective lower bound, temporarily overshooting inflation may offer important economic benefits.
 This may be especially true for vulnerable segments of the population, such as workers with low attachment to the labour force and the long-term unemployed.

-The Boc–BoE database of sovereign debt defaults, published and updated annually by the Bank of Canada and the Bank of England, provides comprehensive estimates of stocks of government obligations in default.
-The 2020 edition includes a new section examining the scale of domestic arrears in 2018.
+The BoC–BoE database of sovereign debt defaults, published and updated annually by the Bank of Canada and the Bank of England, provides comprehensive estimates of stocks of government obligations in default.